WeiWu0210/cloud_photo_sharing/README.md

 `Docker` is used to start the application on the local environment

-The variables below need to be added to your environment such as .bash_prfile:
+The variables below need to be added to your environment such as .bash_profile:

 ```
 export POSTGRESS_USERNAME=